Members - short description

 property Environment.ref

-xdeps reference container for variables, elements and particles.
+xdeps reference container for variables, elements, particles, and lines.

 property Environment.ref_manager